galaxyxtwo/rag-agent/README.md

-# Lilypad RAG Agent
+# RAG Agent

-Lilypad RAG Support Agent is a Retrieval-Augmented Generation (RAG) AI agent designed to process and answer queries efficiently.
+The RAG Support Agent is a Retrieval-Augmented Generation (RAG) AI agent designed to process and answer queries efficiently.

 ## **How It Works**

-The agent follows a Retrieval-Augmented Generation (RAG) approach to improve response accuracy and relevance.
+The system follows a Retrieval-Augmented Generation (RAG) approach to improve response accuracy and relevance.
 It operates through the following steps:

 1. **Embedding Text with `all-MiniLM`**